anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.3"></a>
 ## 4.3 Networking

-This is a placeholder for NFVI infrastructure networking information that is common to all Reference Architectures.
+This is a placeholder for NFVI infrastructure networking information that is common to all Reference Architectures.(WIP)

 ## 4.4 Key Terminology, Definitions and Glossary (temporary)